 Different ethnic groups are one of the boldest beauties of Iran as it mixes different cultures and put them all together in a united country.
 Political borders have separated most of the ethnic groups from their first race.
 The largest groups in this category include Persians or Fars group (the majority of Iran's population) and Turks, Kurds, Gilakis, Mazanis, Lurs, Turkmens, Arabs, Talyshis, Balochs and many more.
-Follow up we aim to introduce the main ethnic groups of Iran.
+Following up we aim to introduce the main ethnic groups of Iran.

 Iranian Persians, who make up the majority of Iran's population, dominate the people of Iran mostly in the central country.
-Iran used to be called with "Persia" until 1935 that officially changed the name to be Iran.
+Iran used to be called "Persia" until 1935 that officially changed its name to be Iran.
 Persians live in major provinces in Iran such as Tehran, Isfahan, Mashhad, Kerman, Yazd, and Fars.
 Also, at least half of the populations in the bilingual cities of Kermanshah, Ahvaz, and Zahedan are Persian.

 Persians speak Farsi or Persian as Iran's official language in different accents.
 Persian is a West Iranian type of Indo-European family of languages; however, there are many different accents or vocal expressions that Fars folks speak.
 Most Persians are Shia Muslims.

 Regarding the origin of Iranian Turks, there are two opinions.
-The first one says Turk race has come to the Iranian Plateau in the 7th and 11th centuries during the invasion of Iran.
+The first one says the Turk race has come to the Iranian Plateau in the 7th and 11th centuries during the invasion of Iran.
 The second one declares they are original inhabitants of Iran on whom the invaders have imposed their languages throughout wars and occupation.

 The Turkish language spoken in Iran is correlated with the Turkish spoken in the Caucasus, but it has changed in various regions.
 The Turks are the largest non-Farsi speaking ethnic group in Iran.
-Maybe that is because of several Turkish dynasties have ruled over Iran in the past centuries, Including the Ilkhanids, Timurids, Ghaznavids, Seljuks, Safavids, Qajars.
+Maybe that is because several Turkish dynasties have ruled over Iran in the past centuries, Including the Ilkhanids, Timurids, Ghaznavids, Seljuks, Safavids, Qajars.

 The leadership of Iran's national-political movements, especially in the Persian Constitutional Revolution 1905- 1911, is one of the most important actions of Iranian Turks in Iran's history.
 Their principal role was in organising the constitutional movement.
-Also, continuing the armed resistance in Tabriz city, led by the famous commanders, Sattar khan and Baqir Khan, which led to the capture of Tehran.
-This national action, following previous political record, implies their patriotic tendency and nationalism.
+Also, continuing the armed resistance in Tabriz city, led by the famous commanders, Sattar khan and Baqir Khan, led to the capture of Tehran.
+This national action, following previous political records, implies their patriotic tendency and nationalism.
 This movement can be said to be the beginning of the establishment of a national government in Iran.

 Mostly, Iranian Turks live in the northwest of Iran.
 However, they are scattered throughout many other cities.

-The Kurds reside mainly in Kurdistan region.
-But the dispersion of Kurd race in Iran is in Kurdistan, Kermanshah, Ilam, North Khorasan and West Azerbaijan.
+The Kurds reside mainly in the Kurdistan region.
+But the dispersion of the Kurd race in Iran is in Kurdistan, Kermanshah, Ilam, North Khorasan and West Azerbaijan.
 It is a vast region extending to a major part of the Zagros Mountains area.
 Including southeast Turkey, northeast Iraq, northwest Iran and parts of Russia, as well as Syria.

 The origin of the Kurds backs to Medes, and they claim to be the oldest Iranian people in the region.
-Ferdowsi, the author of Shahnameh, Book of Kings, believed Kurd tribe is the descendant of survived Iranians from the tyranny of Zahhak or Azhi Dehak, an evil figure in the Persian mythology.
-The Kurds' origin backs to Iranian race.
+Ferdowsi, the author of Shahnameh, Book of Kings, believed the Kurd tribe is the descendant of surviving Iranians from the tyranny of Zahhak or Azhi Dehak, an evil figure in the Persian mythology.
+The Kurds' origin backs to the Iranian race.
 The Kurdish language is a subset of the Iranian languages' western branch that owns different dialects.

 Several Kurdish clans are inhabiting Iran.
 The notable ones are Major Jalali in northwest Azerbaijan, Kalhor and Gouran in Kermanshah and Malek Shahi in Ilam Province.
 Kurd's religion is commonly Shafi Sunnis, and some are Ahl-e Haq or Yaresan sects.
 Still, Qaderi and Naqshbandi types of Sufism are also common in some parts of the Kermanshah.
-The Kurd's residence of northeastern Iran is mainly Shia Muslim.
+The Kurd's residence in northeastern Iran is mainly Shia Muslim.